MNMs 2018 v. 3.017 (05-06-2020)

 MNMs 2014 v.
 1.0 b

-- Simulation of pressure build-up along the column and evaluation of porosity and permeability variations due to porous medium clogging phenomena.
-In this case, the differential equations system can be solved via flow-transport equations coupling or neglecting the effect of particles transport on the flow field.
+Simulation of pressure build-up along the column and evaluation of porosity and permeability variations due to porous medium clogging phenomena.
+In this case, the differential equation system can be solved via flow-transport equations coupling or neglecting the effect of particles transport on the flow field.